 This cool service allows you to add your child’s photos to an illustrated template, so they become the star of their very own story.
 You can write your own text (or use their suggested copy, if you’ve got a bad case of writer’s block) to add your child to the narrative.

 We’ve seen a lot of companies willing to make similar products for you — at a fairly steep price tag for a kids’ book — but I love the innovation of this affordable DIY version.
-Paperback copies start at just about $14, and they’ll even give you a black-and-white printable version for free.
+Paperback copies start at about $12.99, hardcover at $24.99, and they’ll even give you a black-and-white printable version for free.

 Of course, this is a really fun option, though not your typical keepsake photo album.
 But we wanted to include it here because wow, our kids would love it.